 I would strongly recommend choosing an Aquaclear Power Filter for a harlequin rasbora tank.
 This filter combines excellent filtration with a durable design, and it will keep your tank sparkling clear for years to come.
 You can also read the Aquarium Tidings Aquaclear Filter Review here.

 Harlequin rasboras are omnivores in the wild, and need to be provided with a diet that reflects that in the home aquarium.
 The best way to recreate their diet is too provide herbivore fish food (Spriulina, Algae Wafers), regular fish flakes, and occasionally provide them with frozen foods or live foods.
-One of the best prepared foods available is New Life Spectrum Small Fish Formula and I have used it for the numerous small fish that I keep.
+One of the best prepared foods available is Hikari Micro Wafers and I have used it for the numerous small fish that I keep.